General Auditions 2022 Season

 Tiny Tim: (Vocal Range: A3-E5)

-Mr. and Mrs. Cratchit’s youngest son; he is crippled and sick, but is the definition of loving Christmas spirit.
+Mr. and Mrs. Cratchit’s youngest son; is disabled and sick but is the definition of loving the Christmas spirit.

 Fred: (Vocal Range: A3-F5)